Customer Story

 How Dynamic Question Banks Drive Continuous Improvement

-The dynamic question banks have also been useful in several other areas that contribute to continuous improvement in the organization.
+The dynamic question banks also have been useful in several other areas that contribute to continuous improvement in the organization:

 Root Cause Analysis

+Being able to quickly pivot questions when quality issues arise can help with investigating the root cause of problems.
 For example, if a uniformity condition has one of six causes, the team will turn on specific focus questions related to those causes to uncover potential sources of uniformity issues.

 Improving Documentation

 Sometimes audits reveal instances of undocumented knowledge of processes.
 In this sense, LPAs help eliminate hidden factory issues by showing leaders what’s actually happening on the plant floor.
+In other cases, LPAs help show the company where standards are unstable and causing systemic issues, such as if work instructions need to be updated.

 Raising Awareness on the Plant Floor